Pleurolucina leucocyma

 Pleurolucina leucocyma, or the saw-toothed pen shell, is a species of bivalve mollusc in the subfamily Lucininae of the family Lucinidae.

-It can be found along the Atlantic coast of North America, ranging from North Carolina to the West Indies.
+The updated location of this species is now confirmed only to be found in marine areas surrounding Florida and the Gulf of Mexico.
+Pleurolucina leucocyma's location is commonly confused with its sister species Pleurolucina harperae, which is found in the Caribbean.